‘It might be difficult to convince yourself to venture outside of the house itself, but the grounds beg to be explored’

 Inspired the film ‘We Bought a Zoo’ starring Matt Damon and Scarlett Johansson.

-The North Cornish coast is about an hour’s drive and has beautiful beaches and the country’s best seafood restaurants.
+Widemouth Beach (around 50 minutes drive) is perfect for a day on the beach.
+The North Cornish coast has the country’s best seafood restaurants.
 Rick Stein’s flagship Seafood Restaurant (01841 532700 rickstein.com/the-seafood-restaurant) is renowned for serving up the freshest fish and shellfish, most of which has landed right on the doorstep of the restaurant in Padstow.
 Make sure you book ahead, but if you do go last-minute, Prawn on the Lawn (01841 532223 prawnonthelawn.com) is a tiled and blackboarded temple to the piscine with charm by the bucket and spadeful.
 Expect Seared Tuna with soy, mirin, spring onion & chilli and Whole Padstow brown crab.

 The Camel Trail is a celebrated cycle trail that is mainly flat and traffic-free.
 Meander through woodland, explore disused rail stations and stop to take in far-stretching sea views.
 Padstow to Wadebridge is a popular and manageable route at approximately five miles.
 The trail helpfully terminates in Padstow at the National Lobster Hatchery (01841 533877 nationallobsterhatchery.co.uk).
 It’s a marine conservation charity helping to highlight the importance of lobsters.
 The highlight of the tour is observing the baby lobsters getting ready to be released back into the water, as well as a meeting with the resident giant lobster.